NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Model Training and Experiments

-We describe the procedures for model training and evaluation in this section.
 To train the \ourapproach{} model, we have empirically found it beneficial to perform two stages of training (1) a pre-training stage the uses self-supervised tasks over a large, unlabeled text corpus, and (2) a fine-tuning stage that relies on question-answering data via explicit hard negatives.
 We present the details of each of the training steps in Sections~\ref{sec:pretrain} and~\ref{sec:finetune}.

-Our model is implemented within the T5X framework~\cite{roberts2022t5x} and, in all experiments, we initialize model weights with published T5.1.1 checkpoints~\cite{t5}, which have been pre-trained for approximately one million steps on a span corruption language modeling task.
-Our models were trained on 64 chips of TPU v4 accelerator.
+Our model is implemented within the T5X framework~\cite{roberts2022t5x} and we initialize model weights with published T5.1.1 checkpoints~\cite{t5}.
 Unless otherwise noted, the \ourapproach{} model size used in the experiments is \textit{XL}, with roughly 3 billion parameters.
 We saw no further gains from increasing parameters further.

-In order to be compatible with T5 existing checkpoints, we also adopt the T5 vocabulary and attendant SentencePiece tokenizer~\cite{kudo-richardson-2018-sentencepiece}.
-The vocabulary consists of roughly 32,000 tokens extracted from a English-focused split of Common Crawl.
+To be compatible with T5 checkpoints, we also adopt the T5 vocabulary and attendant SentencePiece tokenizer~\cite{kudo-richardson-2018-sentencepiece}.
+The vocabulary consists of 32,000 tokens extracted from a English-focused split of Common Crawl.